knishant/dsql/README.md

 Code

   * Create a class level instance of QueryBuilderFactory.
+    * Factory caches the parsed template.
-Factory is thread safe.
+    * Factory is thread safe.
   * Create a query template
     * query is a regular jpa query with some template contents like #if($hasDepName) and #end
     * if the conditional param hasDepName is set to true then the content within